ministryofjustice/prisoner-offender-search/README.md

 ### Snapshot cronjobs
 There are two kubernetes cronjobs
 1. A scheduled job runs at 2.30am each day to take a snapshot of the whole cluster.
-2. A fortnightly job runs at 3.30am in pre-production only.
-This is timed to coincide with the NOMIS database copy of production to pre-production so that the database and elastic search remain in sync.
+2. A scheduled job runs every four hours in pre-production only.
+This checks to see if there is a newer version of the NOMIS database since the last restore and if so then does another restore.
 Pre-production has access to the production snapshot s3 bucket and uses that to restore the latest production snapshot created by step 1.

 #### Manually running the create snapshot cronjob
 ```shell